XueXinping18/ids_706/README.md

 ```

 ![Fail to load image](./2.png)

+Reasoning: Ordered products by price descending, limited to three.
+Interpretation: Standing Desk, Ergonomic Chair, and Noise-Cancelling Headphones are the most expensive items.

 Notes / Pitfalls.

-Prices as numeric stored in REAL/NUMERIC; avoid text.
+* Prices as numeric stored in REAL/NUMERIC; avoid text.

-For category-specific top‑k, add WHERE category = ?.
+* For category-specific top‑k, add WHERE category = ?.

 ---